msalibian/STAT406/Lecture18/README.md

     ## [1] 0.01193317

+Note that in this case the NN with a better objective function (100.593829 versus 102.1805369) achieves a better performance on the test set (0.012 versus 0.019), although the difference is rather small.
+Conclusions based on a proper CV study would be much more reliable.

-Did these solutions converge?
-A 0 value means convergence, while a 1 means that the maximum number of iterations was reached: For `a1`: 0 and for `a2`: 0.
-You are strongly encouraged to study what happens with other combinations of decay, number of weights and number of units on the hidden layer.
+You are strongly encouraged to study what happens with other combinations of decay, number of weights and number of units on the hidden layer, using a proper CV setting to evaluate the results.

 #### Additional resources for discussion (refer to the lecture for context)